-Now go to File > Save As and save the program with filename of your choice (make sure extension of the filename is .c).
+Now go to File > Save As and save the program with the filename of your choice (make sure extension of the filename is .c).

 Click on Options and go to Directories.
 Click on Directories and set Output Directory as you want and Source Directory as where you have saved the C program file.

 Now go to compile and click on Compile.
 And then Click on Run.
-You will see the out put of your C program.
+You will see the output of your C program.

 Write, Compile and Run C program using wxDev-C++ in windows

-wxDev-C++ is an easy to use IDE which you may opt for to write C Program.
+wxDev-C++ is easy to use IDE which you may opt for to write C Program.
 You may download the installer from wxdsgn.sourceforge.net.
-We found it working perfect on Windows 7 and Windows XP.
+We found it working perfectly on Windows 7 and Windows XP.
 It also installs MinGW along with and you don't need to set any environment variables.
 The default compiler for this IDE is gcc.

 After downloading the installer, run the exe file by double clicking on it and an installation wizard will guide you to install.
-Once you finish installation, you start it from Programs and first time when you run it, it takes a while for parsing header files.
+Once you finish the installation, you start it from Programs and the first time when you run it, it takes a while for parsing header files.
 The IDe window looks like following:

 You may start programming by clicking on File > New > Source File in the window.
 Note that while saving the file, you must select file type as C as this IDE supports C++ also.